HNUSAYCON/IPT101b_SAYCON/README.md

 printf("Hello World");
 ## How To Install
 * Step 1: Download the zip file or use git clone
-* Step 2:
+* Step 2: First Commit
-* Step 3:

-First Commit
-Second Commit